gwizdala/gwizdala.github.io/content/posts/delegated-administration-in-pingone.md

 1. Users must be part of a Population.
 Groups do not.
 2. Users and Groups can be a part of ONLY ONE Population.
 Users and Groups inside a Population can only be a part of Groups in that Population.
 3. Users and Groups can be a part of MORE THAN ONE Group.
-4. Groups can have Roles assigned to them, Populations cannot.
+4. Groups can have Admin Roles assigned to them, Populations cannot.
-5. Roles can be scoped to Populations, but not to Groups.
+5. Admin Roles can be scoped to Populations, but not to Groups.

 Think of **Populations as a representative set of Users** and **Groups as a categorization of Users**.
 In the real world:

 * A Population could be a Business Partner, while a Group inside that population could be one of their Departments.
 * If you had a shared Application (let’s call it *Partner Hub*) that all of your Business Partners use, a Group that spans multiple Populations could dynamically contain the Users that need access to that app.
-* If you had Support personnel that aided your Business Partners, they could be in a group that has Roles tied to the different Populations.
+* If you had Support personnel that aided your Business Partners, they could be in a group that has Admin Roles tied to the different Populations.

 ## Universal vs Segmented Identity